WHITEMORPHO/X-team-57/proposal.md

 Briefly describe a problem that your team would like to solve.
 Describe at a high level a program that could solve that problem.

+Our problem that we are going to solve, is our professor only has a regulor

 ## Questions to answer for Exercise #2